osuTitanic/titanic/README.md

 For anyone interested, we got a discord server: https://discord.gg/qupv72e7YH

 You can test it out on my servers using a pre-patched client, which you can find [here](https://github.com/osuTitanic/clients).
-Log in with the username `Anonymous` and the password `test`.
-If you want a account for yourself, please join the discord server!

-Please keep in mind that only one player can be online with this account!
+Please join the discord server to create an account!

-# Quick Start
+# Server Setup

 To set up and use this project I would recommend to use [docker](https://www.docker.com/).
 Otherwise here are some instructions for [manual setup](https://github.com/osuTitanic/titanic/blob/main/SETUP.md).